 - The inflation in medical costs is one of the highest in India and even with decent health infrastructure, Indians fund more than 70% of their medical costs out of their own pockets.

 - You can never plan an illness or a health calamity.
-You cannot choose to have health problems only when you have money in the bank.
-You can only prepare for them and a health insurance plan provides a suitable shield.
+One cannot choose to have health problems only when you have money in the bank.
+Someone can only prepare for them and a health insurance plan provides a suitable shield.